Mirror Your Ideas and Thoughts: How to Write a Reflection Paper

 • Define terms—if there are words or concepts that are unfamiliar to readers (or yourself), define them before using them later in the paper so they have

-There are three major types of reflective writing: personal reflective essays, educational reflections, and professional reflections.
+There are three major types senior reflection essay : personal reflective essays, educational reflections, and professional reflections.

 Personal Reflective Writing